Redundancy | How to do it properly

 Handling redundancies is usually an extremely daunting task for employers.
 However, sometimes, it is a necessary business decision.

 With employers now contemplating their post-COVID-19 future, redundancies are never far from the headlines.
-Redundancy is a particular complex area of employment law, and for employers who find themselves in this situation, process is everything.
+Redundancy is a particular complex area of employment law, and for employers who find themselves looking to make workers redundant, the process is everything.

 In a nutshell, the key ingredients to a fair redundancy process are: